 What about End of Life for different Windows Server Editions?

 There are sixteen Windows Server 2008 products, and mainstream support ended for all of them on January 13th 2015.
+However, newer versions of Windows Server like Windows Server 2012 have a different EoL date.

 Windows extended support will continue until January 14th 2020 for all of them.
 Extended support for any OS is provided by microsoft 5 years after mainstream support ends.
 Because of the release of Windows Server 2012, mainstream support for Windows Server 2008 was pushed back two years, as well as extended support for each of its 2008 server offerings.